Emergencies and urgent concerns

 Members of the Gettysburg College community have two options for officially reporting concerns:

-1. For immediate emergency assistance, including assistance for imminent risk of suicide or harm to others, call 911 or the Department of Public Safety (DPS) at (717-337-6911).
+1. For immediate emergency assistance, including assistance for imminent risk of suicide or harm to others, call 911 or the Campus Safety at (717-337-6911).

 2. Submit non-emergency concerns using the Community Concern Webform.
 Information provided on this form will be sent to the appropriate College official for review during normal business hours, 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Do not use this form to report time-sensitive or urgent matters.
-Contact the Department of Public Safety for issues that require immediate attention before or after normal business hours.
+Contact Campus Safety for issues that require immediate attention before or after normal business hours.
 Use of this form could be appropriate for reporting:

 - Bias incidents